cerkit/raspi-midi-uwp/README.md

 # raspi-midi-uwp
 Using MIDI with UWP and .NET (C#)

+This app demonstrates sending MIDI messages to your DAW over the serial port on your Raspberry Pi.
+It runs under .NET in [Windows 10 IoT edition](https://developer.microsoft.com/en-us/windows/iot).

-This code is based off of the [SerialUART sample](https://github.com/ms-iot/samples/tree/develop/SerialUART/CS) from the [Microsoft IoT samples site](https://github.com/ms-iot/samples).
+The code is based off of the [SerialUART sample](https://github.com/ms-iot/samples/tree/develop/SerialUART/CS) from the [Microsoft IoT samples site](https://github.com/ms-iot/samples).

 This project uses the serial port to send a simple MIDI message using decimals (unsigned integers, to be more precise).